 Taking time out?
 I must be joking.
 Everyone is busy these days, lurching from one activity to the next, trying desperately to multi-task and keep all the balls in the air.
 It’s become a badge of courage, being busy – in fact sometimes I think we let it define us.
 After all, if we are busy, we must be important, right?

 Let me stress I find this difficult too.
-I’m a woman who rarely even sits down to watch television of an evening – I’m on the go virtually every minute of every day.
-But that has to change if I’m going to keep any kind of balance in my life – and it’s easier than I ever thought it could be.
-It just takes a little creative thinking.
-Here are some ways I’ve discovered to take time out in my own life without affecting how much I can accomplish during the day.
+I rarely even sit down to watch television of an evening – I’m on the go virtually every minute of every day.
+That has to change if I’m going to keep any kind of balance in my life – and it’s easier than I ever thought it could be.
+Here are some ways I’ve discovered to take time to increase my peace of mind and my productivity.

 Enjoy your first hot drink of the day